TemplateMe/ecommerce-microservices-spring/services/instructions.md

 implementation("io.micrometer:micrometer-registry-prometheus")
 implementation("io.zipkin.reporter2:zipkin-reporter-brave")
 ```

+> **Note**: Jakarta Bean Validation, Caffeine cache, and Jackson Kotlin module dependencies are automatically provided by the `common` module.

 This is how the build.gradle.kts file should look like in the end (you can directly copy it):